wifisensing/PicoScenes-Manual/source/index.rst

 News!
 -----------------

 - Mar.
-12, 2024 Pleased to announce that our research "**Reshaping Wi-Fi ISAC with High-Coherence Hardware Capabilities**" has been accepted by **IEEE Communication Magazine (IF=12.2)**, see, its online supplementary page :doc:`reshaping-wifi-isac`.
+12, 2024 We are pleased to announce that our research, "**Reshaping Wi-Fi ISAC with High-Coherence Hardware Capabilities**", has been accepted by **IEEE Communication Magazine (IF=11.2)**.
+For More information, please visit its online supplementary page :doc:`reshaping-wifi-isac`.
 - Jan.
 20, 2024 Page :doc:`/plugin` is completely rewritten.
 Thanks to Tian Teng for his brilliant work!
 - Dec.
 26, 2023 Revise the :doc:`ni` page.
 - Dec.
 20, 2023 Initiating the Ubuntu 22.04 (and soon 24.04) transition of PicoScenes system (client program and CI server).